critical thinking

-Often sophisticated satire and parodies are interpreted as serious stories and are shared on social media as if they were factual.
+Often, sophisticated satire and parodies are interpreted as serious stories and are shared on social media as if they were factual.

 While there is no doubt that news has benefited from the instant access of the information age with such phenomena as citizen journalism and 24-hour reporting, some significant challenges also arise that make it more necessary than ever to inculcate critical thinking skills in our students.